eclipse-keyple/keyple-website/content/docs/developer-guide/develop-ticketing-app-remote.md

 ## Overview

-**Keyple provides the "Keyple Remote Plugin" solution which allows a terminal to communicate with a smart card reader plugged into another terminal**.
+**Keyple provides the "Keyple Remote Plugin" solution which allows a terminal to communicate with a smart card reader available in another terminal**.

 In this way, you can manage transactions within a distributed architecture.